Scale-invariant spin dynamics and the quantum limits of field sensing

-Prior works on quantum sensing with interacting particles have considered scaling \cite{BoixoPRL2007, NapolitanoN2011} and optimization \cite{MitchellQST2017, LuciveroPRA2017} {scenarios}.
-Here we show that self-interaction in spin-precession sensors produces {self-similar spin dynamics, through} which the limiting sensitivity {becomes} independent of all {implementation-dependent parameters}, and indeed gives ${\cal S} = \alpha \hbar$, {as in the TC analysis}.
+Prior works on quantum sensing with interacting particles have considered scaling \cite{BoixoPRL2007, NapolitanoN2011} and optimization \cite{MitchellQST2017, LuciveroPRA2017} scenarios.
+Here we show how the mutual magnetic interaction of spins in a sensing ensemble can produce a self-similar spin dynamics resulting in implementation-independent energy resolution.
+Numerically, we find also ${\cal S} = \alpha \hbar$, in agreement with the TC analysis.
 Prior modeling of high-density NV-center ensembles \cite{TaylorNP2008} and high-density alkali vapors \cite{KominisN2003,JimenezBook2017} have noted invariance of sensitivity with respect to spin density.

 {{\cal B}} {T_{\rm opt}}